dparlevliet/elastic-firewall/README.md

       "firewall": [
         # [ port, whom, protocol ]
         # whom = [all | allowed]

         # all means any IP
         ["22", "all", "tcp"],

-        # allowed means only those in the allow list, or the safe_ips list
+        # allowed means only those in the allow list plus the safe_ips list
-        ["80", "allowed", "tcp"]
+        ["80", "allowed", "tcp"],

+        # list of hostnames that are allowed access to this port
+        [
+          "8080",
+          [
+            # regex support for hostnames
+            "balancer-*",
+            "cache-1"
+          ],
+          "tcp"
+        ]

         # Because this host is defined as a server ("server": true), one extra rule
         # will be added automatically.